The Blue Raccoon

 No World War I, no World War II, no Holocaust, no Soviet pogroms, no

-Rape of Nanking, no "Great Depression," no radical Islam as it is understood today, a different development of nations both in Mesopotamia and Africa -- and no Hogan's Heroes.
+Rape of Nanking, no "Great Depression," no radical Islam as it is understood today, a different development of nations in Mesopotamia, Africa and Asia -- and no Hogan's Heroes.

 This changed reality still leaves Britain and Germany in a naval arms race, a truncated Russia with German satellites--through economic support or otherwise--in the Ukraine, along the Baltic and with the Kingdom of Poland, providing buffers between the German Empire and nationalist Russians.
 There is a revanchist France, perhaps in the altered worldline, more like Franco's Spain.
 Another spate of conflict is inevitable.
 Anybody who has ever played the elementary strategy game of Risk, and squabbled over Europe, can tell you that.